infiniflow/ragflow/README.md

 > $ sudo sysctl -w vm.max_map_count=262144
 > ```
 >
 > This change will be reset after a system reboot.
-To ensure your change remains permanent, add or update the following line in **/etc/sysctl.conf** accordingly:
+To ensure your change remains permanent, add or update the `vm.max_map_count` value in **/etc/sysctl.conf** accordingly:
 >
 > ```bash
 > vm.max_map_count=262144